mikepettenato/panda-db/README.md

 A gradle plugin built on top of dbdeploy.

 # How to Configure
-Add a to your buildscript dependencies the database driver that you intend to use.
+Add the database driver that you want to use to your buildscript dependencies.
 This is needed so the plugin can connect to your database.
 Below is an example of how you can configure the plugin

     buildscript {
         dependencies {